 The best prevention is to remove weeds and decaying leaves from around hostas.
 Consider varieties such as 'Hudson Bay' or 'Wheee!', from the Shadowland® series, that have thicker leaves, giving them better slug resistance.

 When growing hosta plants in pots, drainage is crucial.
 Make sure the container has drainage holes and that the potting mix you use promotes drainage.
 Water container-grown plants more frequently and bring them into the garage or another protected place for the winter.
+Learn more on how to get rid of slugs and snails.

 When to plant: